 Congratulations on setting up your new WordPress blog!

-I’m assuming you’re using WordPress for website, but if not never fear most of these tips will still apply to you!
+I’m assuming you’re using WordPress for website (why else would you be reading this, LOL!), but if not never fear most of these tips will still apply to you!

 Here’s the key things you should do with your new WordPress blog now that you have WordPress installed.

 The first thing you want to do is choose your theme.
 Take a look at several themes, and make sure you find one that fits your needs.
 Think about the way you want your site to look, and check out the themes to see if they have specific functions you want (for example – a landing page layout, a customizable home page).

 Remember you can always change your theme and you will with your new WordPress blog.
 If you can’t find the “perfect” one, find one that is close enough.
 You don’t want to delay the launch of your website or business because you can’t find your ideal theme!

 I recommend two parts for creating your best Website: